 The following instructions outline how to configure custom nameservers for your MX's DHCP scope:

-- On the Dashboard, navigate to Configure > DHCP > DNS nameservers > Specify nameservers.
+- On the Dashboard, navigate to Security & SD-WAN > Configure > DHCP > Main subnet/VLAN ID > DNS nameservers and choose Specify nameservers... from the drop-down.

-- In the Custom nameservers field, enter the IPv4 addresses of your DNS server(s).
+- In the Custom nameservers field, enter the IPv4 address or hostname of your DNS server.
+You may specify additional servers with a new line, comma, or space.